Clump-Scale Dust Attenuation in Epoch of Reionization Galaxies: Spatially Resolved Properties from FirstLight Simulations: numerical convergence and additional physical processes

 \section{numerical convergence and additional physical processes}

 In this appendix, we check the numerical convergence of our RT simulations and the effects of stochastic heating and self-absorption.
 Table \ref{table:convergence_test} summarizes our test calculation.
-Here, $n_{\rm p}$ denotes the number of photon packets launched per wavelength grid point, and $n_{\lambda}$ denotes the number of grid points used for the wavelength grid.
-By default, we use $(n_{\rm p}, n_{\lambda}) = (10^7, 150)$.
+Here, $n_{\rm p}$ denotes the number of photon packets launched {by the source}, and $n_{\lambda}$ denotes the number of grid points used for the wavelength grid.
 By default, we use $(n_{\rm p}, n_{\rm \lambda})=(10^7, 150)$.

-In Figure \ref{fig:convergence_test}, we show the SEDs for $(n_{\rm p}, n_{\rm \lambda})=(10^8, 150)$ and $(10^7, 300)$.
+In Figure \ref{fig:convergence_test}, we show the SEDs for $(n_{\rm p}, n_{\rm \lambda})=(10^8, 150)$ and $(10^7, 300)$ for FL957 at $z=7.7$, the same snapshot shown in Figure \ref{fig:projection_FL957_a0p115}.
 The differences from the default case are less than 2 percent across most wavelength regions in the rest-UV and rest-FIR.
 Such small differences are negligible when integrated over observed photometric filters, confirming that our results are numerically converged.

+We also check the convergence of the derived physical quantities ($\beta_{\rm UV}, \, \log_{10}({\rm IRX}), \, A_{\rm UV},\, {A_{\rm V}}$, and $S\equiv A_{\rm UV}/A_{\rm V}$) for each component of FL957 at $z=7.7$, as summarized in Table \ref{table:convergence_test_component}.
+For the system-integrated diffuse components, all quantities agree to within 4\%.
+For clump components, $\beta_{\rm UV}$ can vary by up to 0.3, while $\log_{10}({\rm IRX}), \,A_{\rm UV}, \, A_{\rm V},$ and $S$ agree to within 0.03 dex, 5\%, 7\%, and 20\%, respectively.
+The largest deviations are found in clump 2, which has a low signal-to-noise ratio due to its small area.
+These results confirm that our fiducial settings do not significantly affect out conclusions.

 Additionally, we also plot a case without stochastic heating, i.e., the assumption that all grains are in thermal equilibrium with the incident radiation field.
-The SED plotted in blue lacks the rest mid-IR emission, which are emitted from very small grains such as PAH.
-They underestimate re-emission flux from stochastic heating by up to a factor of two.
-Such rest-frame mid-IR windows overlaps well with the spectral range of the proposed PRIMA instrument \citep{Moullet:2023, Moullet:2025}, making it a crucial probe for distinguishing the effects of stochastic heating in these high-z galaxies.
+The SED plotted in blue lacks the rest-frame mid-IR emission produced from very small grains such as PAHs.
+They underestimate reemission flux from stochastic heating by up to a factor of two.
+This rest-frame mid-IR windows overlaps well with the spectral range of the proposed PRIMA instrument \citep{Moullet:2023, Moullet:2025}, making it a crucial probe for distinguishing the effects of stochastic heating in these high-$z$ galaxies.

 The green line is an SED without self-absorption of dust, and it shows a net decrease of flux both in the mid-IR and FIR.
-Without self-absorption, the re-absorption and subsequent re-emission of dust radiation within optically thick regions are not accounted for, leading to an underestimation of IR flux.
+Without self-absorption, the reemission from dust continuum absorption within optically thick regions is not accounted for, leading to an underestimation of IR flux.
 Consequently, the flux can be underestimated by up to 25\% with respect to the fiducial simulation.